-I am a sociologist of science, medicine, and technology.
-My first book, Refashioning Race, uses the case of cosmetic surgery to show medical knowledge and technologies shape racial categories and the body itself.
-In other research projects, I investigate how technologies illuminate (and reconfigure) notions of trust and responsibility, pursuing these questions in studies of GLP-1 drugs and AI.
-A selected description of my research projects appears below.
+I am a sociologist of science, medicine, and technology and serve as an assistant professor of sociology at Yale University.
+My book, Refashioning Race, uses the case of cosmetic surgery to show medical knowledge and technologies shape racial categories and the body itself.
+In other research projects, I investigate how technologies illuminate (and reconfigure) notions of trust and responsibility, pursuing these questions in studies of GLP-1 drugs, health wearables, and AI.
+A description of some of my research projects appears below.

 Refashioning bodies and norms with Ozempic